pokusew/ros2-build/README.md

 # ros2-build

-This a ROS 2 workspace for building ROS 2 (Foxy) and/or additional packages (such as Stage simulator).
+This a ROS 2 workspace for building ROS 2 (Galactic) and/or additional packages (such as Stage simulator).

 **🚧 NOTE:** This documentation will be improved.
 See also [my notes on Building ROS 2 on NVIDIA Jetson TX2][jetson-tx2-ros2-build-notes]